lv042/Weather-Wizard/docs/user_manual.md

-1. Gather the necessary components, which are listed in under Embedded → BOM and wiring diagram.
+1. Gather the necessary components, which are listed under Embedded → BOM and wiring diagram -> BOM
-2. Solder the components together according to the wiring diagram, which is also under Embedded → BOM and wiring diagram.
+2. Solder the components together according to the wiring diagram, which is also under Embedded → BOM and wiring diagram -> Wiring diagram
+3. Place the components in the casing
+4. Place the ceiling of the casing on top and glue it in place (preferably with hot glue)